xrdocs/ncs5500/_tutorials/acl-ip-fragments-matching-ncs55xx-and-ncs5xx.md

 </pre>
 </div>

-Note: Below hw-module profile which needs to be configured along with UDK {: .notice—info}
+Note: Below hw-module profile needs to be configured along with a UDK {: .notice—info}

 ```